the-bitman/nukeme_Dec_2024/README.md

 ## to restart
 docker compose -f docker_compose.yml up --build -d

-## this is how to kick off the snippetbox html server app
+## this is how to kick off the snippetbox html server app ( from snippetbox dir )

 go run ./cmd/web
 go run ./cmd/web -help